ing-MARWA/Named-Entity-Recognition/README.md

 nat: Natural Phenomenon
 Project Setup
 Dependencies
-Before running the project, ensure that the following dependencies are installed:
+Ensure the following dependencies are installed before running the project:

 bash
 Copy code
 pip install numpy pandas keras spacy matplotlib seaborn Dataset
-The project utilizes the Named Entity Recognition (NER) Corpus.
-It contains text data labeled with various named entity types, and the model is designed to extract these entities.
+The dataset used in this project is the Named Entity Recognition (NER) Corpus, which contains labeled text data for various entity types.

 Data Preprocessing
+The following steps are applied during data preprocessing:

-Clean Data: The data is cleaned by converting strings in the POS and Tag columns into lists, ensuring proper format for analysis.
+Data Cleaning: Converts string representations in POS and Tag columns into lists for easier manipulation.
-Normalization: Tags are converted to uppercase for consistency. python
+Normalization: Ensures that tags are standardized by converting them to uppercase. python
 Copy code
 def preprocess_data(data):